 his love of Sony and mirrorless in general, tips on how to shoot really close, not being silent, educating your clients, growing up in Cornwall, from landscape to weddings, second shooting, his dogs (his “four legged little furry children”), a very surprising favourite film, why he personally enters awards, his use of social media, how he gets his bookings, the power of referrals, the ‘food subject’, what annoys him, how to really capture the fun and joy, how to get fun weddings, advice about client meetings, the importance of people skills and how that enables you to capture moments better, the most challenging aspect of wedding photography, why he doesn’t like to use a lot of flash, shooting a lot of images, being Arnie, his own wedding and being on the other side of the camera, the first thing he does after shooting a wedding, what he does in the quiet season, online training, top tips for people just starting out in the industry, and much more…

 As always, there are various ways you can listen to the episode, including over on iTunes, Spotify, Google Podcasts and within this post – we’ve also transcribed the interview with Paul below if you’d prefer to read.
-You can find all our other podcasts right here on the website, too.
+We also have lots more wedding photography podcast episodes.

 If you enjoyed listening, then you may want to subscribe to our Podcast on iTunes – you’ll then get a little notification to tell you when each new weekly episode is available.
 And if you really enjoy it, it would be fantastic if you wanted to leave us a little review and/or rating on iTunes…thanks so much in advance!

 Alan Law: Hey Paul, thanks for joining us.
 How you doing?

 Paul Fox: I’m good, man.
 How are you doing?
 You all right?